Colleges & Universities

 Eric Wang's family is affected by myotonic dystrophy.
 Eric received his PhD from the Harvard-MIT Division of Health Sciences and Technology, and recently moved to University of Florida, where he studies this disease.

-Sharif Bordbar's family is affected by Becker muscular dystrophy.
-Sharif recently received his PhD from Harvard, where he studied muscular dystrophy with Amy Wagers.
+Sharif Tabebordbar's family is affected by Facioscapulohumeral muscular dystrophy.
+Sharif received his PhD from Harvard, where he studied muscular dystrophy with Amy Wagers.

 Albert Almada's family is affected by Duchenne muscular dystrophy.
 Albert received his PhD from MIT, and is a postdoctoral fellow with Amy Wagers at Harvard, where he also studies Duchenne muscular dystrophy.

 Chris Anselmo has been affected by Miyoshi Myopathy since he was 17 years old.
 He completed business school at Boston College in 2016.
 Chris also actively writes a blog hosted by MDA, where he describes both the struggles and triumphs of living with muscle disease.

 Together, we represent a microcosm of the relationships that we hope to facilitate in Boston.
 We aim to bring together ALL stakeholders for muscle disease, including scientists, medical professionals, entrepreneurs, biotech/pharma leaders, venture capitalists, non-profits, patients, families, and the general community.
 We're hosting an evening of stories and entertainment - to bring together people from all different spaces and backgrounds - so that we can accelerate progress towards the goal of finding treatments for these neuromuscular diseases.

 Donations will be used to support a research grant program geared towards encouraging innovation in the muscle disease research space.
 Young investigators who are already performing research in an established laboratory, but are in need of support to pursue novel, risky hypotheses are encouraged to apply.
 Donate HERE.